blitline-dev/backburner-allq/README.md

 #### Reconnecting

-In Backburner, if the beanstalkd connection is temporarily severed, several retries to establish the connection will be attempted.
+In Backburner, if the allq connection is temporarily severed, several retries to establish the connection will be attempted.
-After several retries, if the connection is still not able to be made, a `Beaneater::NotConnected` exception will be raised.
 You can manually catch this exception, and attempt another manual retry using `Backburner::Worker.retry_connection!`.

 ### Web Front-end